COMP6258-Reproducibility-Challenge/LEARNING-THE-GREATEST-COMMON-DIVISOR/README.md

 This directory contains the source code for reproducing the results of the paper [Learning the greatest common divisor: explaining transformer predictions](https://arxiv.org/abs/2308.15594) (ICLR 2024).

-## Environment
+## Environment for Local GCD
 * Requirements: Python 3.12.9, Pytorch 2.7.0, Numpy 2.0.0.
 * OS: Tested on Windows
 * A NVIDIA/CUDA GPU is required if you intend to train models.
 This code will not run on Apple MPS.

+## Environment for Iridis GCD
+* Requirements: Python 3.13.2, Pytorch 2.6pip .0, Numpy 2.2.5.
+* OS: Iridis HPC
+* Ran on V100 GPU in GPU partition.

-## Running the programs
+## Running Local GCD
-To run the program: open as a Jupyter notebook and run all
+To run the program: open filebase in GCD Local as a Jupyter notebook and run all.

-## Important Parameters
+## Important Parameters for Local GCD

 `validate_step`: The amount of epochs passes before the a uniformly sampled outcome dataset is generated to validate the model, default is 1.